 - No Win No Fee Claims If Dismissed After A Workplace Accident

-- Why Choose The Team At Accident Claims UK?
+- Why Choose The Team At Accident Claims UK For Unfair Dismissal Claims?

 Under the law, employers have a legal duty of care to their employees.
 This means that they are legally obliged to provide them with a safe and hygienic environment in which to work.
 If an accident happens because the employer neglected their duty of care and an employee is injured or made ill as a result, the employee has a right to claim compensation.
 This is upheld by legislation such as the Health And Safety At Work Act, 1974.
 Accident Claims UK has a team of professional personal injury solicitors who could conduct your claim if you have been injured or made because of a workplace accident that was caused by someone else’s fault.

 Can I be dismissed after an accident at work?

 Unfortunately, many people who experience an accident at work worry that it may affect their long term employment prospects.
 Some employees worry that if they claim against their employer, it will create tensions between them and their boss at work.
 In extreme cases, this could lead to unfair dismissal and potential unfair dismissal claims after that.
 Other employees worry, ‘can I be sacked for having an accident at work?’.
 These employees worry that even without making a claim, they may lose their job because their injuries make it harder for them to complete tasks at work.